-This paper is organized as follows: Section II briefly introduces the control problem that will be considered in this paper and some standing assumptions are introduced.
-Section III proceeds to review the parameterization proposed in [12] and [13], within the context of finding a solution to a certain robust finite horizon control problem.
+This paper is organized as follows: Section 2 briefly introduces the control problem that will be considered in this paper and some standing assumptions are introduced.
+Section 3 proceeds to review the parameterization proposed in [17, 18] within the context of finding a solution to a certain robust finite horizon control problem.

-Section IV contains the main contribution of this paper.
-Theorem 1 shows that the set of states for which the parameterization in Section III is feasible, contains the set of states for which one can find an affine time-varying state feedback control policy such that for all allowable values of the disturbance, the constraints are satisfied over a finite horizon.
+Section 4 contains the main contribution of this paper.
+Theorem 1 shows that the set of states for which the parameterization in Section 3 is feasible, contains the set of states for which one can find an affine time-varying state feedback control policy such that for all allowable values of the disturbance, the constraints are satisfied over a finite horizon.

-Further new results are given in Section V. It is shown that, provided the target/terminal constraint set is robustly invariant, one can guarantee certain geometric and systemtheoretic properties of a number of control policies based on the parameterization proposed in Section III.
+Further new results are given in Section 5.
+It is shown that, provided the target/terminal constraint set is robustly invariant, one can guarantee certain geometric and system-theoretic properties of a number of control policies based on the parameterization proposed in Section 3.
 Theorem 2 shows that the size of the set of states for which a control policy can be defined, increases with an increase in horizon length.
-Theorem 3 shows that one can design an RHC law that is guaranteed to be robustly invariant.
+Theorem 3 shows that one can design a receding horizon control (RHC) law that is guaranteed to be robustly invariant.
+Theorem 4 shows that one can synthesize a time-invariant minimum-time control law that is robustly invariant and guarantees robust convergence to the target set.

-Section VI discusses the computational complexity of the parameterization reviewed in Section III.
-Most of the points discussed in Section VI can be found in [12]-[15] in one form or another and this section is therefore mainly included for completeness.
-The key point to note from Section VI is that finding a solution to the finite horizon control problems discussed in Sections III and V is a convex optimization problem, where the number of decision variables and constraints is a polynomial function of the problem data.
-In particular, it is shown that, provided the disturbance is an affine map of a hypercube, one need only solve a Phase I LP of size $O(N^2)$, where N is the length of jmm@eng.cam.ac.uk the control horizon.
+Section 6 discusses the computational complexity of the parameterization reviewed in Section 3.
+Most of the points discussed in Section 6 can be found in [17-20] in one form or another and this section is therefore mainly included for completeness.
+The key point to note from Section 6 is that the complexity of finding solutions to the finite horizon control problems discussed in Sections 3 and 5 is computationally tractable.
+In particular, it is shown that, provided the disturbance is an affine map of a hypercube, one need only solve a Phase I LP of size $O(N^2)$, where N is the length of the control horizon.